mercury-telemetry/mercury-telemetry/README.md

 Refer to our contributing guidelines [here.](https://github.com/mercury-telemetry/mercury-telemetry/blob/master/CONTRIBUTING.md)

-# Fix issues
+# F.A.Q.
-Running into issues with modules not find?
-Did `requirements.txt` update from your last `git pull` command?
-Run `pip install -r requirements.txt` to install missing modules.
+* Running into issue with modules not find?

+    Run `git pull` to fetch latest update of `requirements.txt`.
+Then run `pip install -r requirements.txt` to install missing modules.

-Are you missing staticfiles when trying to run or test locally?
+* Missing staticfiles when running or testing locally?

     Run `python manage.py collectstatic` to regenerate them.

+* Deploying to Heroku with `setting.DATABASES is improperly configured` error?

+    Make sure your (Heroku-Postgres)[https://elements.heroku.com/addons/heroku-postgresql] add-on is installed.

 # License